ChenSun-Phys/cosmicdiscord.net/about_this_site.md

 Lastly, as a beyond the Standard Model junkie, I am most interested in phenomena that cannot be easily explained with the current knowledge/framework and thus hint for new physics.
 However, in understanding the background of each new topic, they often leads me through amazing journeys where I realize how ignorant I had been and how much fun physics is!
 In sharing the basics of topics related to my research, I hope I could share the excitement with you.

 (Note: Starting July 3, 2021, this site is no longer hosted on Google Sites.
 Some of the old posts will be added after recovery. )

+All contents are licensed under Creative Commons Attribution 4.0 [License](https://creativecommons.org/licenses/by/4.0/).